roitberg-group/lammps-ani/examples/benchmark/README.md

 ## strong scaling
 Strong scaling, also known as scale-up, is a concept in parallel computing that measures the performance improvement of a system as more resources (like processors or GPUs) are added, while keeping the total problem size or workload constant.
 In other words, solve a fixed-size problem faster with more GPUs.

-We tested on 3 systems 300k, 1M and 10M atoms system.
-The number of gpus is increased from 1 to 56.
+We conducted tests on three distinct systems consisting of 300k, 1M, and 10M atoms respectively, and increased the number of GPUs from 1 to 56.

-To run the benchmark
+To execute the benchmark, use the following command:
 ```bash
 python submit_scaling.py data/water-200k.data.final
 ```